Super Bowl XXXVIII halftime show controversy: Impact on Timberlake

 One observer claimed "Despite her 'wardrobe malfunction'—for which we think Justin Timberlake wasn't punished nearly as severely for—Janet put on a pretty amazing show."
 The New York Times noted "[a]fter her right breast upstaged the Super Bowl, she was criticized by the first lady, vilified by media executives and abandoned by her co-conspirator, Justin Timberlake; less excitable commentators suggested she was merely a shrewd publicity-stunt woman with a new album to promote."
 Jackson's parents, Joe and Katherine Jackson, also expressed concern that Timberlake did not stand by Janet following the incident, commenting, "What I didn't like is there wasn't one person on that stage, there were two people.
 After a while, there was only Janet Jackson.
 That's all there was.
 Janet Jackson", adding "Janet don't[sic] pull that thing open herself.
 He did it.
 We were surprised that they didn't say anything to Justin about it."

 Timberlake would eventually be given a "second chance", being invited back to the Super Bowl halftime show when he was named headlining act for the Super Bowl LII halftime show in February 2018.
 During his performance, Timberlake again sang a portion of "Rock Your Body", but stopped right before reaching the "Gonna have you naked by the end of this song" lyric, saying "Hold up!
-Stop!" and smiling, as a reference to the 2004 incident.
+Stop!" and smiling, as an apparent reference to the 2004 incident.
+Timberlake's halftime show stint, however, received mixed reviews and ratings declined after losing more than 10 million viewers in the United States from the Lady Gaga-headlined edition the year prior.

 On June 12, 2009, in an interview with Entertainment Weekly, Timberlake stated his biggest regret of the decade was not defending Janet Jackson more after the media backlash.
-“I wish I had supported Janet more.
-I am not sorry I apologised, but I wish I had been there more for Janet,” he said.
+"I wish I had supported Janet more.
+I am not sorry I apologised, but I wish I had been there more for Janet," he said.

 On February 12, 2021, after social media backlash from the documentary Framing Britney Spears aired, Timberlake publicly apologized to both Britney Spears and Janet Jackson in an Instagram post, pledging to "take accountability" and that "I can do better and I will do better."